kaushik-kundu/analytics-ai/oci-postgresql-genai-lab/3-discover/discover.md

         2. Instances
     ![Compute details](images/postgres-genai-compute1.png)

-    2. Check that you are in the intended compartment. (*oci-starter* was the recommended compartment name.)
+    2. Check that you are in the intended compartment. (*oci-starter_XX* was the recommended compartment name -> where XX is the initial of the user.)
     3. Click **app-host-1** in the Compute instances list
     4. Review the information on the Compute instance details page